flairNLP/transformer-ranker/examples/03-advanced.md

 # Tutorial 3: Advanced

-The first two tutorials introduced how to load various text datasets and use the framework with default parameters.
+The first two tutorials covered loading datasets and ranking LMs using default parameters.
-This tutorial expands on that by explaining how to select a different transferability metric and rank layers of a single LM using the TransformerRanker.
+This one shows how to select a transferability metric and rank layers of a single model.

 ### Transferability Metrics

-Transferability metrics help estimate how well a model can use knowledge from one task to perform another.
+Transferability metrics estimate how well a model transfers knowledge from one task to another.
-For pre-trained language models (LMs), this involves estimating how well the extracted embeddings are suited for a downstream dataset.
+For a pre-trained LM, this means assessing how well its embeddings align with a new dataset.
-In TransformerRanker, we embed a dataset with different LMs and compare how well embeddings match the task labels.
+In TransformerRanker, datasets are embedded with various LMs, and the embeddings are evaluated against task labels.
-To score the embeddings, we use one of the three metrics:
+Three different metrics are available for scoring the embeddings:

-- __k-Nearest Neighbors (k-NN)__: Uses distance metrics to measure how closely embeddings from the same class are clustered.
-We calculate pairwise distance matrix and exclude self-distances in the top _k_ search.
+- __k-Nearest Neighbors (k-NN)__: Uses distance metrics to measure how close embeddings from the same class are.
+Pairwise distances are calculated, excluding self-distances in the top _k_ search.
 [See k-NN code](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/nearestneighbors.py).
 - __H-Score__: Measures the feature-wise variance between embeddings of different classes.
-High variance with low feature redundancy suggests strong transferability.
+High variance with low feature redundancy results in high transferability.
 [See H-Score code](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/hscore.py).
-- __LogME__: Calculates the log marginal likelihood of a linear model fitted to embeddings.
-It optimizes two parameters, _alpha_ and _beta_, to adjust the model's regularization and the precision of the prior distribution.
+- __LogME__: Computes the log marginal likelihood of a linear model on embeddings, optimizing parameters _alpha_ and _beta_.
 [See LogME code](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/logme.py).

 We use two state-of-the-art metrics: LogME and an improved H-Score with shrinkage-based adjustments to the covariance matrix calculation.
 To use LogME, set the `estimator` parameter when running the ranker: